 Recent studies have revealed a strong connection between good hearing and high self-esteem, reports the Better Hearing Institute (BHI).
-In this international survey from Hear the World, over 3 out of 4 respondents said their hearing aids improved their general mood.
+Discreet, digital hearing aids, then, are a perfect solution to those with hearing loss.
+In this international survey from Hear the World, over 3 out of 4 respondents said their digital hearing aids improved their general mood.
 Meanwhile, people with untreated hearing loss were more likely to report feeling sad or depressed than hearing aid owners.
 Respondents with untreated hearing loss were also more likely to experience insecurity, anxiety and insomnia—all possible symptoms for depressive disorders.

 The effects of hearing loss on self-esteem can be very different, depending on whether the hearing loss first occurred during childhood or adulthood.
 In a paper for the International Federation of Hard of Hearing People, Dr. Mark Ross considers hard-of-hearing children in regular school settings.
 These kids find themselves in limbo in between deafness and regular hearing, and they may feel isolated from both “mainstream” and deaf peers.